Posted byon June 4, 2017.

 Two level 35 Mythic Assault Rifles will fuse into a Level 1 Legendary Assault Rifle.

 Important!
 The item you put in the upper left corner of the Fusion window is the item that is upgraded.
-You get the Quality, glyphs and signets that the item in the upper left corner has.
+You get the Pips, glyphs and signets that the item in the upper left corner has.
 For example, when fusing a Radiant talisman with a Faded talisman, make sure that the Radiant talisman is in the upper left corner and the Faded talisman in the lower slot.
-The Faded talisman in the lower slot will then be permanently consumed, which upgrades the Radiant talisman to the next rarity.
+The Faded talisman in the lower slot will then be permanently consumed, which upgrades the Radiant talisman to the next quality.

-Talismans of Epic (purple) or higher rarity can have a Signet inserted into them, in addition to the glyph.
+Talismans of Epic (purple) or higher quality can have a Signet inserted into them, in addition to the glyph.
 Signets work differently from Glyphs in the way that they provide unique effects (which are often conditional) instead of raw stats.
 Signets are inserted the same way as Glyphs, using the Fusion tab in the Empowerment window (Y).

 Having covered the basic topics of weapons, gear, abiliites and stats, it's time to discuss how to use that knowledge to craft an effective build early on.